Spain is the only European country that still has COVID restrictions in place for non-EU travellers this month.

-Spain has dropped all COVID-19 entry requirements for anyone arriving into the country from the EU or Schengen area.
+The popular destination dropped all entry rules for anyone arriving from the EU or Schengen area.

-But UK holidaymakers, and others from countries outside the EU or Schengen area, need to show proof of full vaccination, recovery from COVID-19, a negative antigen test result (taken in the 24 hours before departure) or a negative PCR test (taken in the 72 hours before departure).
+But UK, US and other tourists need to show proof of full vaccination, recovery from COVID-19, a negative antigen test result (taken in the 24 hours before departure) or a negative PCR test (taken in the 72 hours before departure).

 With its sunny beaches, rich architectural heritage and delicious food, there are plenty of reasons why the Mediterranean nation was the world’s second-most visited country pre-pandemic.
 And, of course, the long-running favourite of British holidaymakers.